 Golf party centerpieces.

-I put three “vintage” golf clubs into a vase…my husband used these when he played on the golf team in high school and he got all nostalgic when I put them out (cue some early 80’s music).
+I put three “vintage” golf clubs into a vase…my husband used these when he played on the golf team in high school and he got all nostalgic when I put them out (cue early 80’s music).

 I sprinkled some tees and balls around the turf runner.
 If there are party decorations I can shop my house for it’s definitely for a golf soiree!